How Marscoin can help us fund the first colony in the Solar System

 Since 2009 a new invention, a peer-to-peer decentralized secure payment and monetary system, bitcoin, has demonstrated quite powerful how a future planetary economic and financial system could look like .
 Indeed, as many observers have noted, the most difficult part in using bitcoin is actually the “legacy system” of our established old banking and financial industry.

-It might seem logical that on a new planetary settlement, a payment and value transfer/storage system such as bitcoin would be useful first and foremost.
+It might seem logical that on a new planetary settlement a payment and value transfer/storage system such as bitcoin would be useful first and foremost.
 It is very unlikely that the first Martian settlers will start printing paper but it stands to reason that they will need a way to track ownership pretty quickly.
-In fact, a scarce cryptocurrency would allow the developing Martian economy to operate freely yet prioritize allocating resources towards real needs while insuring that the early stake-holders, risk-takers and most experienced colonists benefit the most.
+In fact, a scarce cryptocurrency would allow the developing Martian economy to operate freely yet prioritize allocating resources towards real needs while ensuring that the early stake-holders, risk-takers and most experienced colonists benefit the most.

 However, due to the nature of interplanetary communication, Mars is too far from Earth to allow it to participate in the bitcoin network on Earth.
 The time it would take for a payment on Mars to be confirmed by the blockchain on Earth would be too impractical.
 Therefore the Mars colony would start their own cryptocurrency .